-ACPE-Approved Nonsterile Compounding Certificate for Pharmacists
+ACPE-Approved Nonsterile Compounding Certificate for Pharmacy Techs

-- Target Audience: Pharmacists
+- Target Audience: Pharmacy Techs

 - Contact Hours: 8.0 (0.8 CEUs)

-- ACPE Certificate Program Number (CPN): 0669-24-001-CP
+- ACPE Certificate Program Number (CPN): 0669-24-002-CP

-ACPE-Approved Nonsterile Compounding Certificate Program for Pharmacists
+ACPE-Approved Nonsterile Compounding Certificate Program for Pharmacy Technicians

 This comprehensive ACPE-Approved certification program combines online video training on demand with hands-on skills practicum over Zoom with one of our RXCE approved pharmacists.